Top 10 Facts About Organ, Eye and Tissue Donation

 4. All Faiths Agree

-All major religions in the United States support organ and tissue donation and consider it a generous act of caring.
+All major religions in the United States support organ, eye and tissue donation and consider it a generous act of caring.
 Read your religion’s statement on donation.

 5. There is No Cost to Your Family

-If you decide to be an organ and tissue donor, your family will NOT have to pay for any medical expenses associated with the donation.
+If you decide to be an organ, eye and tissue donor, your family will NOT have to pay for any medical expenses associated with the donation.

-6. One Life Can Save 8 and Heal 50
+6. One Donor Can Potentially Save 8 Lives and Heal 50

-Organ donors have the potential to save 8 lives and heal 50 through tissue donation.
+A person has the potential to save 8 lives through organ donation and heal more than 50 through tissue donation.
 Read the personal story of organ donor Dustin Hart to find out how he saved seven lives after his death.

 7. Everyone is Equal